 Item DetailsKate Spade apple spoon rest

 3. Stir in optional corn at the end before turning off the heat.
 Serve hot and top with garnishes.
-I just love the sweetness of the corn and some fresh cilantro with the spices in this!
+I just love the added sweetness of corn and some fresh cilantro with the spices in this!

 Bloopers – got hot beans up my nose due to an impatient Nick